Totally Biased with W. Kamau Bell: Season 1 (2012–13)

+Season 2 (2013)

 Production

 On September 18, 2012, FX ordered an additional seven episodes of Totally Biased that premiered on October 11, 2012, at 11:30 PM ET.
 Episode 12 ended up airing at 12:00 AM ET on November 16, 2012, because Brand X with Russell Brand had been extended to an hour.
 On November 27, FX announced the series would have an additional 13 episodes in the first season beginning on January 17, 2013.
 After a short break during the 2013 portion of season 1, episodes resumed on May 9, 2013, and continued until the season 1 finale on June 20, 2013.
 With the launch of FXX, the show would air daily at 11:00 PM ET and began its second season on September 4, 2013.

 Reception

 The premiere episode received mixed reviews.
 The A.V.
 Club gave it a B+ and called it "a much better version of Chocolate News, which drops the sketch comedy bent for more explicit social commentary that blends The Daily Show with what Russell Brand wishes he could get on Brand X".
 The Los Angeles Times also compared Bell and the show favorably to Brand X, saying that "there is a voluble sweetness to his manner that should prove a tonally better companion" to preceding programs.
 The San Francisco Chronicle applauded the show's edginess, saying that "it makes The Daily Show look like something your dad watches."
-Newsday gave the show a B- and was more critical, saying that "Rock may want to light a fire under this act sooner than later."
+Newsday gave the show a B− and was more critical, saying that "Rock may want to light a fire under this act sooner than later."
 The A.V.
 Club reviewed the first cycle of season one, giving it a B and stating that it has "positive progress to build on going forward.
 I's certainly in better shape than Brand X, especially when it just lets Bell do his thing in the opening segment.
 But the longevity of the show will depend on the star finding a way to shape the out-of-studio segments into something more compelling and growing as an interviewer."